DanielDziubecki/WaitForDocker/README.md

 await WaitForDocker.Compose();
 ```
 # Configuration
-`WaitForDocker` will look for ```docker-compose.yml``` in current directory so marking this compose file as copy always is required.
+`WaitForDocker` will look for ```docker-compose.yml``` in current directory so marking this compose file as **copy always is required**.
 If you want to use different directory or compose file name you can use config builder.
 ```csharp
 var config = new WaitForDockerConfigurationBuilder()
                  .SetComposeDirectoryPath("path")